katarina33/ltlsurfcharters/src/pages/posts/surf-charter-preparation.md

 ---
 title: Surf Charter Preparation
+subtitle: ''
+date: 2020-03-25T15:23:49.313Z
+thumb_img_path: /images/best-surf-charter-preparation-for-a-hassl-free-trip.jpg
+content_img_path: /images/best-surf-charter-preparation-for-a-hassl-free-trip.jpg
-subtitle: >-
+excerpt: >-
   What's important when you are planning to do a surf charter trip with your friends.?
 Make sure you choose a well-maintained boat and check facilities, extra's you want and more.
 Good preparation will bring you the best possible experience and long lasting memories....
-date: 2020-03-25T15:23:49.313Z
-thumb_img_path: /images/best-surf-charter-preparation-for-a-hassl-free-trip.jpg
-content_img_path: /images/best-surf-charter-preparation-for-a-hassl-free-trip.jpg
 template: post
 ---
 ### Make sure that everyone is on the same page regarding standards, when you book with friends.